JonathanWilbur/mueller-report/volume1.md

 "Guccifer 2.0."
 The GRU later released additional materials through the organization WikiLeaks.
-The presidential campaign of Donald J. Trump ("Trump campaign" or "campaign") showed interest in WikiLeaks's releases of documents and welcomed their potential to damage candidate Clinton. beginning in June 2016, **\[ REDACTED: Harm to Ongoing Matter \]** forecast to senior campaign officials that WikiLeaks would release information damaging to candidate Clinton.
+The presidential campaign of Donald J. Trump ("Trump campaign" or "campaign") showed interest in WikiLeaks's releases of documents and welcomed their potential to damage candidate Clinton.
+Beginning in June 2016, **\[ REDACTED: Harm to Ongoing Matter \]** forecast to senior campaign officials that WikiLeaks would release information damaging to candidate Clinton.
 WikiLeaks's first release came in July 2016.
 Around the same time, candidate Trump announced that he hoped Russia would recover emails described as missing from a private server used b Clinton when she was secretary of State (he later said that he was speaking sarcastically).
-**\[ REDACTED: Harm to Ongoing Matter \]** WikiLeaks began releasing Podesta's stolen emails on October 7, 2016, less than one hour after a U.S. media outlet released video considered damaging to candidate Trump. section III of this Report details the Office's investigation into the Russian hacking operations, as well as other efforts by Trump campaign supporters to obtain Clinton-related emails.
+**\[ REDACTED: Harm to Ongoing Matter \]** WikiLeaks began releasing Podesta's stolen emails on October 7, 2016, less than one hour after a U.S. media outlet released video considered damaging to candidate Trump.
+Section III of this Report details the Office's investigation into the Russian hacking operations, as well as other efforts by Trump campaign supporters to obtain Clinton-related emails.